-Alternative 2 (Environmental Enhancement and Ocean Disposal) and Alternative 1 (the Proposed Project)-would each-involve dredging and disposal of the same amount3.0 mcy of material from the Port, but each alternative would each-utilize a different combination of disposal sites.
+Alternative 2 (Environmental Enhancement and Ocean Disposal) and Alternative 1 (the Proposed Project) would each involve dredging and disposal of the same amount of material from the Port, but would each utilize a different combination of disposal sites.
 Due to this similarity, under most significance criteria the contribution of Alternative 2 to cumulative impacts would be similar or identical to that of Alternative 1.
-In comparison with Compared to Alternative 1, the contribution of Alternative 2 to certain cumulative impacts (as identified in Section 6.2) may be incrementally increased or decreased due to the use of different disposal sites.
+In comparison with Alternative 1, the contribution of Alternative 2 to certain cumulative impacts (as identified in Section 6.2) may be incrementally increased or decreased due to the use of different disposal sites.

-Alternative 2 consists of placing dredge material at the following locations: CSWH Expansion Area, Eelgrass Habitat Area, Anchorage Road Soil Storage Site (ARSSS), LA-2, and LA-32.
+Alternative 2 consists of placing dredge material at the following locations: CSWH Expansion Area, Eelgrass Habitat Area, Anchorage Road Soil Storage Site (ARSSS), and LA-2.
 No new land area would be created as a result of this alternative.
-Implementation of Alternative 2 would result in the same type and extent of development at the CSWH Expansion Area and the Eelgrass Habitat Area disposal locations LA-2 as described for Alternative 1.
-Under Alternative 2, approximately 0.080 mcy of sediments would be disposed at the ARSSS and 0.416 mcy of sediments would be disposed at Ocean Disposal Site LA-3, two disposal sites which is are not included under Alternative 1.
-In addition, Alternative 2 would not include sediment disposal at Berths 243-245 or the Northwest Slip, as would Alternative 1; rather Alternative 2 would transport such sediments to Ocean Disposal Site LA-2, thereby resulting in greater temporary construction impacts at this location.
+Implementation of Alternative 2 would result in the same type and extent of development at the CSWH Expansion Area and the Eelgrass Habitat Area disposal locations as described for Alternative 1.
+Under Alternative 2, approximately 0.080 mcy of sediments would be disposed at the ARSSS, a disposal site which is not included under Alternative 1.
+In addition, Alternative 2 would not include sediment disposal at Berths 243-245 or Northwest Slip, as would Alternative 1; rather Alternative 2 would transport such sediments to Ocean Disposal Site LA-2, thereby resulting in greater temporary construction impacts at this location.